-Future reprints of the album sleeve flip the shots so that the colour photograph is displayed on the front with the black and white frame used on the reverse.
-As with the black and white picture sleeve, there remained a variation with some pressings placing the album title F.L.M. under Mel's name on the sleeve whilst others displayed it midway under 'Mel & Kim'.
+Future reprints of the album sleeve in the UK, flipped the shots so that the colour photograph is displayed on the front, with the black and white frame used on the reverse.
+As with the black and white picture sleeve, there remained a variation, with some pressings placing the album title F.L.M. under Mel's name on the sleeve whilst others displayed it midway under 'Mel & Kim'.

 Some of the initial pressings of the F.L.M.
-Album, with the black and white sleeve, came with a beautiful limited edition poster featuring a full colour body shot of Mel & Kim striking a pose during the Brian Aris album sleeve session.
-Unfortunately the inner sleeve does not include any more of Brian's beautiful photographs from the shoot, despite the many stunning shots this session produced, but it does include the song lyrics and credits.
+Album (with the black and white sleeve) came with a beautiful limited edition poster, featuring a full colour body shot of Mel & Kim, striking a pose during the Brian Aris album sleeve session.
+Unfortunately, the inner sleeve does not include any more of Brian's beautiful photographs from the shoot, despite the many stunning shots this session produced, but it does include the song lyrics and the production credits.

-Within the sleeve notes of the album Mel & Kim write:
+Within the sleeve notes of the F.L.M. album, Mel & Kim write:

 “To Nick and Kate for all their support and backing and everyone at Supreme Records.
 Special love to Mike, Matt and Pete for being such fun to work with and for being such talented geniuses.
 To our dear mother special love.
 Love to Wayne and Sharna for being so understanding.
 Also to Steve Rowland for putting us onto a winner.”

 Limited edition poster included with some F.L.M. album pressings

 American and German F.L.M.
 Press Releases & Photograph